 Missouri law doesn't specifically make it a crime for minors (under age 18) to have guns.
 However, it's a Class A misdemeanor to sell or give a firearm to a minor without the consent of the child's parent.

 There are many exceptions, including for those with concealed carry licenses, law enforcement officers, and anyone acting in legal self-defense.
 The restrictions also don't apply if the gun isn't accessible or functional, or if it's unloaded and you don't have accessible ammunition.
-Otherwise, you can be charged with a Class E felony for bringing a loaded gun to school or a Class B misdemeanor for bringing a firearm to one of the other restricted locations.

-If you have a concealed carry license, however, you won't be charged with a crime for violating these restrictions.
+If you have a concealed carry license (which are still available), you won't be charged with a crime for violating these restrictions.
 You'll simply be asked to leave—and may only receive a citation if you refuse to cooperate.
-It's also generally okay to keep a gun in your car at these restricted locations.

 Except when you're acting in self-defense (or as part of official law enforcement or similar duties), Missouri outlaws shooting a gun in the following circumstances: